Property dispute solicitors

 In the last few years, there has been a major change in this area.
 The Deregulation Act 2015 for example has brought in a number of new procedures that landlords must comply with before even starting the process of eviction.
 Processes that were once considered to be straight forward have become far more complicated and it is easy to get things wrong.

-Impact of coronavirus on possession proceedings
+Impact of coronavirus on property possession proceedings

 More recently, there has been a series of emergency measures introduced in response to the coronavirus pandemic, which are designed to protect residential tenants against eviction.
 These measures are under constant review and subject to further change as time goes by.